miazgatomek/3DA/README.md

-# Alice-CERN
+# 3DA
-Visualization of Alice detector located in CERN
+An application used for examination of 3D graphics in combination with bundlers

 Project requires:
-- Node.js (my version: 14.15.1)
+- Node.js v16.20
-- NPM (my version: 6.14.9)
+- NPM v8.9.14
-- Yarn (my version: 1.22.10)
+- Yarn v1.22.11

-To start the application, download the repo and go to its root directory in Terminal.
-Afterwards, type `yarn` in the command line in order to download dependencies.
-When it's completed, type `yarn start` to start the app!
+As the project ustilises different bundlers, there are different ways to start the program.
+No matter which version, user must always use 'yarn' command in the root folder of application to fetch required packages.
+Afterwards, different commands are required depending on the bundler:

+Webpack: "yarn start"
+Esbuild: "yarn esbuild-build"
+Parcel: "yarn start-parcel"